evalle012006/alfarm/QUICKSTART.md

 The application is now running with:
 - ✅ Beautiful public website
-- ✅ Working admin login
+- ✅ Working admin login (role-based protection)
-- ✅ Guest registration system
+- ✅ Guest registration with shadow account claiming
 - ✅ PostgreSQL database connected
+- ✅ Booking system with date-range support
+- ✅ Email notifications (if Mailtrap configured)

 ## 🎯 What to Do Next